joshuacwnewton/joshuacwnewton/README.md

 ### Hi there 👋

 I'm a software engineer with a B.Eng in electrical engineering and a background in research.
 I work full-time on open source Python projects focused in data science, machine learning, and computer vision.
-Always growing and learning!

 <!--
 **joshuacwnewton/joshuacwnewton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.